merefield/discourse-chatbot/README.md

-# discourse-chatbot
+# discourse-chatbot-advanced

 # What is it?

-* The original Discourse AI Chatbot!
+* The original Discourse AI Chatbot - now with advanced features!
+* Enhanced with comprehensive token usage tracking and cost analytics!
 * Converse with the bot in any Post or Chat Channel, one to one or with others!
 * Customise the character of your bot to suit your forum!
   * want it to sound like William Shakespeare, or Winston Churchill? can do!